MichaelCurrin/dev-resources/resources/javascript/packages/bundlers/vite.md

 $ yarn create vite
 ```

-You'll get prompts to name your project, pick a framework, and then pick using a variant like TypeScript.
+You'll get prompts to name your project, pick a framework, and then pick a a variant like TypeScript.

 ```
 ❯   vanilla